 Porting numbers into a subaccount using the Twilio Porting API

-To port numbers into a subaccount, you will simply need to use your subaccount’s SID instead of your master account’s SID when making the port request.
-You can also transfer numbers between subaccounts, and between your master account and any one of your subaccounts after the port request is successfully completed – see “Exchanging Phone Numbers Between Accounts” for instructions.
+To port numbers into a subaccount, you will simply need to use your subaccount’s SID instead of your project’s Account SID when making the port request.
+You can also transfer numbers between subaccounts, and your project and any one of your subaccounts after the port request is successfully completed – see “Exchanging Phone Numbers Between Accounts” for instructions.